rafabelokurows/carrie-tm/README.md

-# Drawing insights from any book with Text Mining: Part 1
+# Drawing insights from any book with Text Mining

 Check the full article here.
 ## Part 1